 Where do our readers sleep?

-Another reader tells how he retired to the bathroom for 15 minutes at noon to sleep.
-And also my article about "sleeping in the office" received undivided approval.
+Another reader reports how he went to the toilet for 15 minutes at noon to sleep.
+And otherwise, my contribution about “sleeping in the office” received undivided approval.

 In which Company are employees allowed to sleep?

 The topic is very important.
 But are there any companies where employees can really sleep during their lunch break?
 Apart from employees, of course, who can take a break at lunchtime in the home office as part of their trust-based working hours.
 However, I know that from me, that then often enough, this possibility does not notice.

 As part of New Work's corporate culture, all sorts of outside work spaces are moving into offices.
 But sleep?
 Only Google has been heard at appropriate premises.
 Rather, there are stories that workers in the financial sector are falling apart from fatigue.

 Busyness show is more important than the work result